Criticism of the Quran: Violence against women

 Verse 4:34 of the Quran as translated by Ali Quli Qara'i reads:

 Many translations do not necessarily imply a chronological sequence, for example, Marmaduke Pickthall's, Muhammad Muhsin Khan's, or Arthur John Arberry's.
 Arberry's translation reads "admonish; banish them to their couches, and beat them."

 The Dutch film Submission, which rose to fame outside the Netherlands after the assassination of its director Theo van Gogh by Muslim extremist Mohammed Bouyeri, critiqued this and similar verses of the Quran by displaying them painted on the bodies of abused Muslim women.
 Ayaan Hirsi Ali, the film's writer, said "it is written in the Koran a woman may be slapped if she is disobedient.
 This is one of the evils I wish to point out in the film".

 Scholars of Islam have a variety of responses to these criticisms.
 (See An-Nisa, 34 for a fuller exegesis on the meaning of the text.)
-Some Muslim scholars say that the "beating" allowed is limited to no more than a light touch by siwak, or toothbrush.
-Some Muslims argue that beating is only appropriate if a woman has done "an unrighteous, wicked and rebellious act" beyond mere disobedience.
-In many modern interpretations of the Quran, the actions prescribed in 4:34 are to be taken in sequence, and beating is only to be used as a last resort.
+Some Muslim scholars say that the "striking" allowed is limited to no more than a light touch by siwak, or toothbrush.
+Some Muslims argue that striking is only appropriate if a woman has done "an unrighteous, wicked and rebellious act" beyond mere disobedience.
+In many modern interpretations of the Quran, the actions prescribed in 4:34 are to be taken in sequence, and striking is only to be used as a last resort.

-Many Islamic scholars and commentators have emphasized that beatings, where permitted, are not to be harsh or even that they should be "more or less symbolic."
-According to Abdullah Yusuf Ali and Ibn Kathir, the consensus of Islamic scholars is that the above verse describes a light beating.
+Many Islamic scholars and commentators have emphasized that striking, where permitted, is not to be harsh or even that it should be "more or less symbolic."
+According to Abdullah Yusuf Ali and Ibn Kathir, the consensus of Islamic scholars is that the above verse describes a light striking.

-Some jurists argue that even when beating is acceptable under the Quran, it is still discountenanced.
+Some jurists argue that even when striking is acceptable under the Quran, it is still discountenanced.

-Shabbir Akhtar has argued that the Quran introduced prohibitions against "the pre-Islamic practice of female infanticide" (16:58, 17:31, 81:8).
+Shabbir Akhtar has argued that the Quran introduced prohibitions against "the pre-Islamic practice of female infanticide" (16:58, 17:31, 81:8), which is intended to provide a basis for the rights of women.